THE OFFICIAL SITE OF

 The closest intersection to the school is State Highway 37 and Cimarron Rd.

-1. Athletic Trainer will have portable AED with them.
-Other AED’s are located upstairs at the intersection of the two hallways and downstairs in the cafeteria/gym lobby.
+• Location of AED’s: AED’s are located upstairs at the intersection of the two hallways and downstairs in the cafeteria/gym lobby.

 300 N. Cimarron Rd, Tuttle, OK